What is Financial Modeling?

 - The complexity of the model varies with the type and size of operations of the companies in question.

-- Following are steps that go into making an M&A model;
+- The following are steps that go into making an M&A model;

 - Valuing Target & Acquirer as standalone firms